Noosa Heads, Queensland: History

 Gubbi Gubbi (Kabi Kabi, Cabbee, Carbi, Gabi Gabi) is an Australian Aboriginal language spoken on Gubbi Gubbi country.
 The Gubbi Gubbi language region includes the landscape within the local government boundaries of the Sunshine Coast Region and Gympie Region, particularly the towns of Caloundra, Noosa Heads, Gympie and extending north towards Maryborough and south to Caboolture.

 It is widely stated that name Noosa is a corruption of the Kabi word nuthuru, meaning a ghost or a shadow.
-However, that is unlikely because a 1870 map of Noosa shows the Noosa River written as Nusa River, and a notice to mariners published in 3 September 1873 refers to Nusa Head and the Nusa River in Laguna Bay.
+However, that is unlikely because a 1870 map of Noosa shows the Noosa River written as Nusa River, and a notice to mariners published on 3 September 1873 refers to Nusa Head and the Nusa River in Laguna Bay.
 Nusa is the Indonesian word for island, and the Noosa River contains Makepeace Island, Sheep Island and Goat Island.
 "Nusa Bay, or as it is better known, Lagoona Bay" is mentioned in a 1866 newspaper article and the locality of Nusa is also mentioned in a 1869 article.

 The beach at Noosa Heads has remained a popular tourist attraction since the 1890s.
 The Shire's tourism exponentially grew shortly after the Second World War.

 In the 19th century, Noosa's early wealth came from the timber and milling industries, with tourism developing in the late 1920s.
 In that decade, cafes and tourist accommodation was built along the beachfront.
-The town has been the site of many tussles between developers and those seeking to preserve its atmosphere.

 Noosa Heads Surf Lifesaving Club was founded in 1927.

 A fatal shark attack of a 22-year-old surfer was recorded at Noosa in 1961.

-BCC Cinemas Noosa was opened in December 1985 with two projection screens.
-Since 1996, it has appended a total of five screens.

 In 1988, Noosa was renamed Noosa Heads.

 In 2009 as part of the Q150 celebrations, Noosa was announced as one of the Q150 Icons of Queensland for its role as a "location".

 Between 2008 and 2013, Noosa Heads (and the rest of the Shire of Noosa) was within Sunshine Coast Region.

 The local print newspaper was the Noosa News.
 Along with many other regional Australian newspapers owned by NewsCorp, the newspaper ceased print editions in June 2020 and became an online-only publication from 26 June 2020.

 In May 2021, Noosa was named as the top tourism town in Queensland.